dhairyag/SmolLM2_GroundUp/README.md

 ### Training Details [Log file](log_training.md)

 The model was initially trained for 5000 steps with a batch size of 32.
-After reaching this milestone, an additional 50 steps of training were performed to ensure model stability and convergence.
+After reaching this milestone, an additional 50 steps of training were performed to verify save/load functionality and further ensure model stability and convergence.

 **Two-Phase Training Approach**

 1. **Main Training Phase (5000 steps)**
     - Trained with standard learning rate and optimization parameters
     - Model and metrics saved at regular checkpoints (every 500 steps)
     - Final model saved as `smollm2_model_final`

 2. **Additional Training Phase (50 steps)**
-   - Loaded the final checkpoint from main phase
+    - Loaded the final checkpoint from the main phase
     - Performed fine-tuning with 50 additional steps
     - Loss values remained stable (ranging between 0.0004-0.0022)
-   - Helped verify model stability and convergence
+    - Assisted in verifying both model stability and the integrity of the save/load process

 This two-phase approach helped validate that the model reached a stable training state, with consistently low loss values during the additional training steps.
-The stable loss metrics in the second phase (averaging around 0.0007) indicate successful model convergence.
+The stable loss metrics in the second phase (averaging around 0.0007) indicate successful model convergence and confirm the reliability of the checkpointing mechanism.

 ### [Hugging Face Demo Link](https://huggingface.co/spaces/dhairyashil/SmolLM2_GroundUp)
 The model here was trained for 5000 steps on a 135M parameter model with a batch size of 32.